barbarahelena/transcriptomics-gluc-charite/README.md

 - Boxplots

 ## Pathway analyses
-Pathway analyses were performed using GO and KEGG.
-There were no significantly expressed pathways (padj < 0.1).
+Pathway analyses were performed using GO and KEGG (see `pathwayanalysis.R`).
+There were no significant pathways (padj < 0.1).
 One of the KEGG pathways with the lowest p-values was the hsa01522 "Endocrine resistance" pathway.
 That pathway, although not significant, was visualized.
 Plots can be found in the hsa01522 folder, in the pdf folder of the results.

 ## Data availability
 Data will be made available on ENA.
 As soon as the data are available, the repository link will be made available here.